Analysis: Booker's Seven Basic Plots Analysis

 The narrator enters into several different relationships, each of which is illegal and dangerous.
 She can no longer rely on her flashbacks to distance herself from her situation.
 She can't ignore how precarious her situation is or how close she is to losing the very little she has left.
 She's trapped in a cycle of non-pregnancy, unable to achieve the one thing that could keep her safe.
 Time is running out.

-The delicate balance the narrator had been trying to achieve in Step C comes crashing down after she has to watch a terrible execution.
+The delicate balance the narrator had been trying to achieve comes crashing down after she has to watch a terrible execution.
 One of her only friends and allies disappears, and Serena Joy is furious with her for her betrayal.
 The narrator fears she has lost her place and must wait for a punishment she can't imagine.

 The narrator's removal from the Commander's house is a redemption of sorts: she's taken away from a place where she's been marking time.
 Yet the redemptive qualities of this rescue (or arrest, depending on your point of view) are purposefully left ambiguous.
 We don't know if the narrator is really being redeemed or if she's been damned by her flirtation with the resistance.